 Buy the Wi-Fi laptop module and the converter PCIe adapter card (if necessary) as mentioned above.

-Again, if your computer, mostly a laptop, has a 2230 M.2 slot, you just need the actual Wi-Fi module.
+Again, if your computer, mostly a laptop, has a 2230 M.2 slot, you only need the Wi-Fi module.
 On a desktop, chances are you will need a full adapter card, which is the Wi-Fi module, and a PCIe to M.2 adapter.

 2. Get the software driver